End-to-end kilonova models of neutron-star mergers with delayed black-hole formation: Results

 Even though our post-merger models are not performed in GR, the adopted TOV potential is known to compare well with GR solutions (at least in the case of core-collapse supernovae; \citealp{Liebendorfer2005}) and, importantly, it captures the existence of a maximum mass above which the configuration becomes gravitationally unstable \citep[][]{Marek2006,Muller2008}.
 Our models leading to meta-stable NSs thus allow to obtain a first, basic idea of the way how spectral neutrino transport and viscosity together act in driving the remnant towards instability, in dependence on the mass ratio and the chosen strength of the viscosity.

+Shortly after the merger a pressure-supported, nearly uniformly-rotating NS core is formed, surrounded by a rotation-supported, nearly Keplerian-rotating torus (cf. Fig.~\ref{fig:angvel}).
 Both angular momentum transport and neutrino cooling cause a continuous growth of the maximum density, $\rhomax$ (cf. panel~(a) of Fig.~\ref{fig:glob}) until eventually the NS becomes gravitationally unstable and forms a BH.
 We find the BH-formation times, $\tcol$ (cf. Table~\ref{tab:models}), to be systematically shorter (by $\sim 20\text{--}40\,\%$) in the asymmetric compared to the symmetric models for a given viscosity.
+This result is likely to be a consequence of the tendency that in our asymmetric merger models a relatively large fraction of angular momentum ends up in the torus, as opposed to the NS, at $\tpm=\tmap$, resulting in NS remnants that rotate with a smaller (both absolute and mass-specific) angular momentum compared to the symmetric case (cf. panels~(d)~and~(e) of Fig.~\ref{fig:glob}).
+This tendency appears plausible from the point of view of Newtonian point-particle dynamics: In an asymmetric binary the low-mass star revolves around the center of mass (COM) at a wider orbit and, therefore, with higher angular momentum than a star in a symmetric binary with the same orbital separation \citep[see, e.g.,][]{Bauswein2021a}.
+As a result, once tidal effects disrupt the low-mass star, relatively more high-angular-momentum material is located further away from the COM and more efficiently transferred from the high-density NS remnant into the surrounding torus.
+We checked that this tendency also appears for a different EOS and using an entirely different hydrodynamics code (cf. Appendix~\ref{sec:mass-ratio-depend}), however, future investigations will need to further scrutinize this tendency as well as its consequence for the remnant lifetime.

-While several factors could play a role, the most relevant one probably is the lower (by about $15\,\%$) amount of angular momentum carried by the NS remnant at $\tpm=\tmap$ in the asymmetric compared to the symmetric case.
-This tendency is in line with the reduction of the threshold binary mass for prompt BH formation for significantly asymmetric binaries \citep{Bauswein2021a}\footnote{Newtonian point-particle dynamics already suggest that remnants of asymmetric mergers feature less angular momentum than the merger products of symmetric binaries of the same total mass; see \citet{Bauswein2021a} for a toy model discussing this aspect.}.
-Moreover, we also observe a mild increase of the ejecta mass for asymmetric compared to equal-mass systems, both for the sum of all ejecta as well as for each component individually (cf. $\mej$ in Table~\ref{tab:models}).
+We also observe a mild increase of the ejecta mass for asymmetric compared to equal-mass systems, both for the sum of all ejecta as well as for each component individually (cf. $\mej$ in Table~\ref{tab:models}).

-Our models, however, also show that different viscosities can alter $\tcol$ and $\mej$ even more dramatically than the mass ratio.
-This implies, among others, that a solid understanding of the NS viscosity is required in order to firmly connect the remnant lifetime and binary properties.
+Our models, however, also show that different viscosities can alter $\tcol$ and $\mej$ even more dramatically than the mass ratio, implying that a solid understanding of the NS viscosity is required to firmly connect the remnant lifetime and binary properties.
+We find shorter lifetimes for higher viscosities inside the NS.
+This suggests that with increasing viscosity the loss of angular momentum (pushing the NS towards instability; cf. panel~(e) of Fig.~\ref{fig:glob}) has a stronger impact than the loss of mass (that tends to stabilize the NS; cf. panel~(d) of Fig.~\ref{fig:glob}), at least in our quasi-Newtonian post-merger models.
+Future GR models will have to check the robustness of this finding.